CWZ123HHS/BRG_ISEA/README.md

 ### 1. Introduction

 This reflection journal is about my learning experience in the course "Introduction to Server Environments and Architectures" (ISEA).

-Throughout the 4 lessons of this course, I was introduced to the foundational concepts in relation to the server infrastructure, deployment models, and the role of servers in supporting web and network-based applications.

-After going through the 4 days of lessons and lab activities, I have gained practical insights and deeper understanding of how server environments operate in real-world scenarios.
+Throughout the four lessons of this module, I was introduced to the foundational concepts in relation to the server infrastructure, deployment models, and the role of servers in supporting web and network-based applications.
+After going through the four days of lessons and lab activities, I have gained practical insights and deeper understanding of how server environments operate in real-world scenarios.
 This reflection journal will highlight the lab activities that I have done, challenges faced, and knowledge learnt.

 ===========================================================================================